Deaf Awareness Week: Why Is It Celebrated & Who Should I Book?

 When Is Deaf Awareness Week?

-Deaf Awareness Week takes place annually, in 2023 taking place from the 2nd to the 8th of May, to promote the positivity of living with deafness.
+Deaf Awareness Week takes place annually, taking place from the 1st to the 7th of May 2024, to promote the positivity of living with deafness.

 What is the Aim of Deaf Awareness Week?